 To go back to Normal view from Handout Master view, choose any of these options:

 - Access the Handout Master tab on the Ribbon.
-Within the Close group, click the Close Master View button (highlighted in blue within Figure 2, shown earlier on this page).
+Click the Close Master View button (highlighted in green within Figure 3, above).

 - You can also click the Normal button located on the Status Bar, just before the Slide Sorter view button.